Compare ETS

 The higher caps in Phase 2 reflected the expansion of the sectoral scope of the K-ETS (see ‘Sectors and Thresholds’ section).

-PHASE ONE: 23 sub-sectors from the following five sectors: heat and power, industry, buildings, waste, and transportation (domestic aviation).
+PHASE 1: 23 sub-sectors from the following five sectors: heat and power, industry, buildings, waste, and transportation (domestic aviation).

-The scheme covers both direct emissions and indirect emissions from electricity consumption.
+Covered emissions include direct but also indirect emissions from externally supplied electricity and heat.
 The same inclusion thresholds apply.

-Point source (power, industry, buildings, transport, domestic aviation, domestic maritime, waste, public/other); downstream (buildings).
+Point source (power, industry, buildings, transport, domestic aviation, waste, public/other); downstream (buildings)

 Allowance Allocation & Revenue